tokamak-network/darius-tutorial/standard-bridge-standard-token/README.md

 1. Edit `.env` to set the deployment parameters:

-   - `MNEMONIC`, the mnemonic for an account that has enough ETH for the deployment.
+   - `PRIVATE_KEY`, this account is going to be used to call the factory and create your L2 ERC20.
+Remember to fund your account for deployment.
-   - `L2_ALCHEMY_KEY`, the key for the alchemy application for the endpoint.
+   - `ALCHEMY_API_KEY`, the key for the alchemy application for the endpoint.
    - `L1_TOKEN_ADDRESS`, the address of the L1 ERC20 which you want to bridge.
-     The default value, [`0x32B3b2281717dA83463414af4E8CfB1970E56287`](https://goerli.etherscan.io/address/0x32B3b2281717dA83463414af4E8CfB1970E56287) is a test ERC-20 contract on Goerli that lets you call `faucet` to give yourself test tokens.
    - `L2_TOKEN_NAME` and `L2_TOKEN_SYMBOL` are the parameters for the L2 token contract.
      In almost all cases, these would be the same as the L1 token name and symbol.